LincyRebello/gratitude-garden-grow/README.md

 -  📤 **Share Your Garden** — capture and share a snapshot of your garden on social media
   - 🔔 **Daily Reminder** — optional browser notification to remind you to plant your seed
 - 📊 **Gratitude Dashboard** — analytics view showing your streaks, trends, consistency calendar and more
+- 🌤️ **Day/Night Sky** — the background dynamically changes based on your time of day (morning, afternoon, evening, night)

 ---